1977 Australian referendum

 The 1977 Australian referendum was held on 21 May 1977.
 It contained four referendum questions and one non-binding plebiscite.
+To date, it is the most recent referendum to have been successful in Australia.

 This referendum had a particularly strong "Yes" vote.
-All but one of the referendum questions was carried, and the only one to not be carried had a clear national majority, but was held back by not achieving a majority of the states.
+All but one of the referendum questions were carried, and the only one not carried had a clear national majority, but was held back by not achieving a majority of the states.
 No referendum since then has been successful.

 The four referendum questions were only voted on in the states; voters in the territories only gained the right to vote on constitutional changes as a result of the Referendums amendment passing.
 Voters in the territories, however, were able to vote on the plebiscite.